Hybrid biphoton spectrometer for time-resolved quantum spectroscopy across visible and near-infrared regions: Discussion

+While our current temporal resolution of a few hundred picoseconds is a significant step, it is still insufficient to directly observe single-photon wave packets \cite{kuzucu2008joint, yabuno2022ultrafast}, which range from a few picoseconds to a hundred femtoseconds, as well as quantum coherence in photosynthetic systems \cite{engel2007evidence}.
+Even with these limitations, our system is sufficient to measure some dynamical processes in molecules excited by heralded single photons, such as photosynthetic complexes \cite{alvarez2025entangled}.
+A clear improvement of temporal resolution involves integrating a streak tube \cite{wiersig2009direct} with the unused y-coordinate of the DLD.
+This enhancement would enable the investigation of crucial molecular dynamics in systems in light-harvesting complexes \cite{li2023single, alvarez2025entangled}, fluorescent proteins \cite{kim2019venusa206, feder2025fluorescent}, or organic semiconductors \cite{uoyama2012highly,fairbairn2026highly}.
+In essence, our methodology not only provides a new tool for quantum spectroscopy but also offers a clear and powerful framework for its future evolution.

+In conclusion, we have demonstrated a hybrid biphoton spectrometer for visible and near-infrared photon pairs generated from the SPDC crystal.
+The individual one-dimensional spectra are first measured with the delay-line-anode single-photon detector for the signal photons and the fibre spectrometer for the idler photons.
+Then, static JSI is reconstructed by processing time tags from two spectrometers, yielding the highly non-degenerate JSI.
+The time-resolved JSI is reconstructed solely by measuring the temporal information of signal photons, and the photon counts on the JSI vary according to the defined time window.
+Because it requires no scanning and provides time-resolved capability, this work lays the foundation for a new generation of quantum spectroscopic techniques that could revolutionise our understanding of complex molecular and biological dynamics.

-We acknowledge funding from the MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) Grant No.JPMXS0118069242.
-N.J.F. acknowledges the funding from Japan Society for the Promotion of Science (JSPS) KAKENHI (No.25KF0034).
-We are grateful to Achim Czasch in RoentDek Handels GmbH for their support in TDC data processing for the delay-line-anode single-photon detector.
-We acknowledge fruitful discussions with Gordon J. Hedley regarding the future application.
+\begin{backmatter} \bmsection{Funding} MEXT Quantum Leap Flagship Program (MEXT Q-LEAP, JPMXS0118069242); Japan Society for the Promotion of Science (JSPS KAKENHI, 25KF0034). \bmsection{Acknowledgment} We are grateful to Achim Czasch in RoentDek Handels GmbH for their support in TDC data processing for the delay-line-anode single-photon detector.
+We acknowledge fruitful discussions with Gordon J. Hedley regarding the future application. \bmsection{Disclosures} The authors declare no conflicts of interest. \bmsection{Data Availability} See \hyperlink{blank_url}{Supplementary information} for supporting content. \end{backmatter}